KhaledAlqrainy/portfolio/README.md

 ## Time Estimate

+Number and name of feature: #1 Change the information in Profile page.

+Estimate of time needed to complete: 1.30 hours

+Start time: 5:00 am

+Finish time: 6:00

+Actual time needed to complete: one hour

+---

-Number and name of feature: Change profile picture and information.
+Number and name of feature: # Change the information in Portfolio page.

-Estimate of time needed to complete: 15 mins
+Estimate of time needed to complete: 1 hour

-Start time: 7:30
+Start time: 6:00 am

-Finish time: 7:45
+Finish time: 6:45

-Actual time needed to complete: 15 mins
+Actual time needed to complete: 45 mins